Abekawa Mochi: Shizuoka’s Specialty Wagashi Sweet

 Abekawa Mochi (安倍川もち)

-Abekawa Mochi is a kind of Kinako Mochi that is said to have originated in the early Edo period, about 400 years ago.
-The mochi confection was first made in Shizuoka City in Shizuoka Prefecture, but now it is widely enjoyed around the country.
+Abekawa Mochi is a kind of Kinako Mochi said to have originated in the early Edo period, about 400 years ago.
+The birthplace of the Mochi confection is Shizuoka City in Shizuoka Prefecture, but now, it is widely available around the country.

-One legend holds that when Ieyasu Tokugawa, the first shogun in the Tokugawa shogunate, stopped by a tea house on the shore of the Abekawa River in Shizuoka, the owner served him a Kinako-coated mochi rice cake.
+One legend holds that when the first shogun in the Tokugawa shogunate, Tokugawa Ieyasu (徳川家康), stopped by a tea house on the shore of the Abekawa River in Shizuoka, the owner served him a Kinako-coated Mochi rice cake.

 Ieyasu was delighted with the Kinako Mochi and is said to have named it Abekawa Mochi.

 (Reference Page: Wikipedia 安倍川もち )